mcclure/emu-coop/README.md

 To run, run coop.lua.
 To run with additional debug messages (more verbose errors, and visibility for every message sent) run debug.lua instead.

+This version of emu-coop comes pre-built with the Zelda 3: A Link to the Past + Metroid 3: Super Metroid (henceforth referred to as Z3M3) co-op randomizer.

+When using the Z3M3 co-op mode, make sure that you are in-game and NOT on the title screen for Super Metroid before connecting.

 ## Author / License

 These files were written by <<andi.m.mcclure@gmail.com>>.
 The "tloz_" modes (Zelda 1) were written by megmacAttack.